ankit2020bhagat/SplitWise/README.md

-SplitWise Contract
+SplitWise Smart Contract
-SplitWise is a Solidity smart contract that facilitates the splitting of expenses among multiple contributors.
-It allows contributors to add expenses, make payments, and keep track of their owed and lent amounts.
+The SplitWise Smart Contract is a decentralized application (DApp) built on the Ethereum blockchain.
+It provides a smart way to split expenses among contributors and settle outstanding balances in a secure and transparent manner.

+Table of Contents
+Introduction
 Features
-Add contributors with verified status
-Add expenses with a purpose, amount, vendor, and payer Split expenses among contributors and update owed and lent amounts Make payments to settle outstanding balances
-Retrieve contributor details including owed and lent amounts Prerequisites
-Solidity version 0.8.18
-OpenZeppelin Contracts library (access, utils, security) Usage
-Deploy the SplitWise contract to an Ethereum network of your choice.
-Set up the default admin role for managing contributor access.
-Add contributors using the addContributors function, specifying the user's address and name.
-This function can only be called by the contract's admin.
-Contributors can add expenses using the addExpenses function, providing the purpose, amount, vendor address, and an array of contributor addresses involved in the expense.
-Payments are split equally among the contributors, and the owed and lent amounts are updated accordingly.
-Contributors can make payments using the makePayment function, which transfers the owed amount to the respective contributors.
-The payment amount should cover the total owed amount.
-Contributor details, including owed and lent amounts, can be retrieved using the getDetails function.
-Security Considerations
-The contract utilizes role-based access control to manage contributor access.
-Only the contract's admin can add contributors and perform administrative functions.
-The contract uses the ReentrancyGuard modifier to protect against reentrancy attacks.
+Requirements
+Usage
+Contract Deployment
+Contributing
 License
+Introduction
+The SplitWise Smart Contract allows contributors to add expenses and split them among other verified contributors.
+Each contributor can settle their outstanding balances by making payments to others.
+The contract ensures that only verified contributors can add expenses and make payments, and it handles the settlement of expenses automatically.

+Features
+Role-based access control using OpenZeppelin's AccessControl library.
+Contributors can be added by the contract's admin with verified status.
+Verified contributors can add expenses, split them among other contributors, and make payments to settle their outstanding balances.
+Detailed contributor information, including lending and borrowing amounts, can be retrieved.
+Built-in protection against reentrancy attacks using OpenZeppelin's ReentrancyGuard.
+Transactions are handled transparently on the Ethereum blockchain.
+Requirements
+Node.js (v12 or higher)
+Hardhat (v2.0 or higher)
+Solidity (v0.8.19 or compatible)
+OpenZeppelin Contracts (v4.0.0 or compatible)
+Usage
+To use the SplitWise Smart Contract, follow these steps:

+Install the required dependencies:

+Copy code
+npm install
+Compile the smart contract:

+python
+Copy code
+npx hardhat compile
+Run the tests to ensure everything works correctly:

+bash
+Copy code
+npx hardhat test
+Deploy the contract to an Ethereum network of your choice (testnet or mainnet).

+Interact with the contract using a compatible Ethereum wallet or DApp browser.
+Contributing
+Contributions to the SplitWise Smart Contract are welcome!
+If you find any issues or want to add new features, please open an issue or submit a pull request.

+License
-This project is licensed under the MIT License - see the LICENSE file for details.
+The SplitWise Smart Contract is licensed under the MIT License.
+See LICENSE for more information.